IMAGINATION – TAO LP 8

-If we look at history, in all various cultures, we can also see if imagination was thriving at that time.
+If we look at history, in all various cultures, we can also see when the imagination was thriving.

 Now about light painting.
-I see that we have a creative form of art that enhance our inwards abilities.
+I observed we have a creative form of art that enhances this inwards ability.

-Light painting is, by nature, connected to the imagination.
-Creating without seeing what we do in the dark until it’s finished, is a blessing to this ability to imagine.
-It is directly an art of the imagination.
-Manifesting in the moment, seeing it or having a glimpse of what will come out in our mind’s eye.
+Light painting is, by nature, connected to the imagination, it is an art of the imagination.
+Creating without seeing what we do, in the dark, is a blessing to the ability to imagine.

 From Tim O’Reilly’s interview:

 “Our job is to imagine a better future because if we can imagine it, we can create it.
 But it starts with that imagination.
 The future that we can imagine shouldn’t be a dystopian vision of robots that are wiping us out, of climate change that is going to destroy our society.
 It should be a vision of how we will rise to the challenges that we face in the next century, that we will build an enduring civilization, and that we will build a world that is better for our children and grandchildren and great-grandchildren.
 It should be a vision that we will become one of those long-lasting species rather than a flash in the pan that wipes itself out because of its lack of foresight.